yosshy/bergenholm/README.md

 Bergenholm is a simple kickstart install server like Cobbler or MAAS.

-Japanese version is README.ja.md (https://github.com/yosshy/bergenholm/blob/master/README.ja.md).
+Japanese version of this document is README.ja.md (https://github.com/yosshy/bergenholm/blob/master/README.ja.md).

 ## Features

-* Depends on iPXE; iPXE is a PXE boot loader for x86/x86-64. iPXE has many features.
+* Using iPXE efficiently; iPXE is a PXE boot loader for x86/ x86-64. iPXE has many features.
 Bergenholm uses some of them like HTTP downloading, iPXE scripting and per-host parameters.

-* No Repository Inside; Cobbler and MAAS have local repositories they manage.
-Bergenholm doesn't handle them.
+* No Repository Inside; while Cobbler and MAAS have local repositories they manage, Bergenholm doesn't need them.
 Of course, you can build local repositories manually and make Bergenholm using them.

 * REST APIs; Bergenholm has RESTful APIs for templates, hosts, groups